Railway vs Render 2026: Cost, Speed & Which to Pick

 Render provides:

 Render’s database options are more limited but arguably more polished.
-Their PostgreSQL offering includes point-in-time recovery on higher tiers.
+The PostgreSQL offering includes point-in-time recovery on higher tiers.

 Developer Experience Comparison